 Similarly, in 2009, the state of California had alleged that State Street Corp.
 (NYSE:STT) had improperly priced foreign exchange for California pension funds.
 In February 2011, the Arkansas Teachers Retirement System filed a class action complaint against State Street alleging undisclosed overcharges on foreign exchange transactions.
 In October of 2010, Washington State revealed it had recovered $11.7 million from State Street over foreign exchange trade costs during a 10-year period.

 Harry Markopolos, an independent financial fraud investigator and the subject of a film, “Chasing Madoff,” told CNBC “State Street and Bank of New York each stole billions of dollars from pension funds around the country, three-tenths of one percent off every transaction,” he said.
 With $4.7 trillion in foreign exchange trades every day, no government regulatory oversight and everything over the counter, forex is “a perfect recipe for fraud,” he said.

 Markopolos said he bases his assertions on the math: “The investment managers were saying they’re reporting this much and the pension funds were saying we’re receiving this much.
 The gap should’ve only been fees but there was something extra missing, 30 basis points for currency overcharges.”

 For an evaluation of whether you were the victim of Forex overcharges, please contact Jake Zamansky at 212 742-1414 or email@example.com.
-Zamansky & Associates is a leading securities class action and arbitration firm which represents institutional and high net worth investors.Get Your Free Consultation Now
+Zamansky LLC is a leading securities class action and arbitration firm which represents institutional and high net worth investors.Get Your Free Consultation Now